NEGOTIATIONS AND CLIMATE POLICIES

 Fifteen years before this historic milestone, Iberdrola had already placed the fight against climate change at the core of its strategy.
 The company has therefore been fully aligned with the commitments of the Paris Agreement for two decades, with a strategy based on generating clean energy and developing networks that transport this energy to the end consumer.

 The group has worked intensively on energy decarbonisation, showing explicit support at the highest level for the goal of carbon neutrality by 2050, convinced of the opportunities it represents for creating value and prosperity.
 Iberdrola has quadrupled its renewable capacity and reduced emissions intensity by 75 %, in addition to closing its coal plants, obtaining funding through green and sustainable products and participating in forums, alliances and international organisations that defend the fight against climate change.
 All of this has enabled Iberdrola to lead the transition towards climate neutrality in all areas of the company's activity.

-To coincide with the fifth anniversary of the Paris Agreement, Iberdrola has held a global virtual event, Leading Climate Action, during which group chairman, Ignacio Galán, has stressed that the company "must continue to lead the way" towards a future with zero emissions.
-The meeting has served to tackle the most pressing aspects on the subject of the climate emergency, such as the state of climate science, the progress of international negotiations, the importance of alliances to drive forward the political agenda, and the key role of the technological revolution to make all this possible.
+To coincide with the fifth anniversary of the Paris Agreement, Iberdrola held a global virtual event in December 2020, Leading Climate Action, during which group chairman, Ignacio Galán, stressed that the company "must continue to lead the way" towards a future with zero emissions.
+The meeting served to tackle the most pressing aspects on the subject of the climate emergency, such as the state of climate science, the progress of international negotiations, the importance of alliances to drive forward the political agenda, and the key role of the technological revolution to make all this possible.